zw199502/starter-hugo-academic/content/post/CoRL/index.md

 subtitle:  in preparation for submission to Conference of Robot Learning (CoRL), [Paper video](https://youtu.be/sGKk0_fSDGM).

 # Summary for listings and search engines
-summary: in preparation for submission to Conference of Robot Learning (CoRL).
+summary: in preparation for submission to Conference of Robot Learning (CoRL), [Video](https://youtu.be/sGKk0_fSDGM).
 draft: false

 # Show this page in the Featured widget?